jedjoud10/cflake-engine/README.md

 Components are what actually store the data for a specified entity.
 Components are all stored within an ``Archetype``, which is a deisng/optimization that certain ECS implementation use for faster iteration speeds at the cost for slower insertion / removal speeds.
 Components can be inserted into the scene using the ``Scene::insert()`` function, which takes in a ``Bundle`` parameter that contains a tuple of different components.
 Components can also be removed from entities using ``EntryMut``, which is a mutable access to an entity's components directly.

 To actually handle modifying data related to components, one must use a scene ``Query`` that would iterate over all the given components of the given ``Bundle`` tuple type.
 They could be accessed as long as you have a mutable or immutable reference to the ``Scene`` resource (depending on what type of query you wish to use)

+## Prefabs
+Prefabs are basically pre-bundled components that can be instantiated any time into the world.
+You can take any ``Bundle`` and store it within the ``Scene`` as a prefab with a specific name ID that identifies it.
+So whenever you want to instantiate it you just need to call ``scene.instantiate(name)`` where ``name`` is the name of the prefab you wish to instantiate.
+This method will return you an ``Option<EntryMut>`` because it might fail.
+You can take the ``EntryMut`` and modify the newly instantiated entity's components with it

 ## Systems
 This is where things get tricky however, and this is where my implementation of ECS starts to differ from the pure ECS implementation.
 In this engine, ``System``s are just containers that store multiple ``Event``s, and these events get fired off whenever something interesting happens, like the start of a frame or during engine initialization.
 For now, we have 7 types of events and they go as follow: